waku-org/nwaku/docs/tutorial/Pre-requisites of running a Waku node.md

     ![](https://i.imgur.com/93Sk8cK.jpg)

 5. You can find the endpoints for the hosted node using https and wss.
-The wss endpoint is the relevant one for connecting the waku node to the RLN contract on Goerli netowrk.
+The wss endpoint is the relevant one for connecting the waku node to the RLN contract on Goerli network.
 Like follows:

     ![](https://i.imgur.com/NEuHBE7.jpg)